O-Hahn/node-red-contrib-camerapi/README.md

 If you are using the default path during the fileoption set - the path /home/pi/Pictures will be used.

 ### Runtime information
-This node is tested on RASPBIAN, Nodejs V6.x LTS and NPM 3.x on Node-Red 0.18.
+This node is tested on RASPBIAN (buster), Nodejs V12.x LTS and NPM 6.x on Node-Red 1.0.6

 ## Usage